w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 The XCM Executor's implementation centers around a core piece: the XCM configuration.
-Each instance of the executor must have a valid configuration, which specifies a multitude of options on how a chain may treat incoming messages, calculate fees, where to route messages, how to convert origins, and more.
+Each instance of the executor must have a valid configuration, which specifies a multitude of options on how a chain may treat incoming messages via Barriers, calculate weight for a message via the Weigher, how much weight to purchase via the Trader, where to route messages, how to convert origins, and more.

 ## Cross Consensus Message (XCM) Anatomy & Flow